mldorr/EHRTeam/Docs/ComponentSpec.md

 #### Query System
 The query component is designed only to read from our database.
 It will be used as a pipeline for the analysis system and directly for the visualization as well.
 The query system not only can generate the specific elements from the database, but it also can pass a segmented data based on the keywords that the user wants to work or analyze on.

-#### Analysis System
-This component will be our core processing system to implement our use cases.
-For instance, we need to apply some mathematical models to find a correlation and percentage number between the patient’s drug prescription and the drug resistance pattern in some area.
-Furthermore, we might also implement the formula for the distribution of the people affected by the disease.
-The analysis system is closely related to visualization manager because the result of the analysis should be visualized to make it understandable.

 #### Visualization
 An interactive visualization of the dataset will be part of the final output for this project.
 This tool helps the user to understand the significance of the data by placing it to the visual context.
 We will provide several types of data presentation of the dataset, such tables and graphs to show patterns, trends, and correlations from our analysis system.
 Each of them will use different python packages to be implemented, specifically matplotlib, seaborn, bokeh, and arcGIS.